 When the discussion phase starts in earnest, don't forget to invite your guests to help themselves to the refreshments you've prepared.

 The issues explored in Tribe of Heart films are broad, and can lead to a wide range of questions, both practical and philosophical.
 The films are not intended to offer final answers or to convince people to think or behave in a certain way, but rather, to encourage each viewer to look within, and to begin a journey of discovery.
 As the person sharing such a film, it is not necessary for you to be an expert on anything, to be prepared to answer every question, or to defend the film or any ideas it expresses.
 In fact, it's more helpful to focus on connecting people with resources they can use to find their own answers.
-For example, you can share a printed copy of the Peaceable Kingdom: The Journey Home Screening Handout or show your guests the Peaceable Journey online guide, using it to give them an overview of the topics they can learn about on the site and the many ways they can get involved if they are interested.
+For example, you can show your guests the Peaceable Journey site, as a place they can go to learn more about the topics addressed in the films and ways they can get involved if they are interested.

 As one person told us, it's best to let the film do the "heavy lifting," and after the credits have rolled, you can just focus on being a supportive presence for others.
 Focusing too directly on what their conclusions are or being too invested in how the film affected them can be off-putting.
 Remember that it takes time for new information to be absorbed and integrated, and that everyone goes through this process in their own way.
 The post-viewing discussion is a great opportunity to ask questions that will help you gain a deeper understanding of what other people are thinking and feeling.
 Being receptive and accepting will likely be more meaningful to your guests than anything else you can do.
 Sadly, the art of sincere listening is becoming a rarity.
 If you offer this gift to your guests, you will be doing them a great service, as well as respecting the intent of the filmmakers and film subjects.